 Implications for overseas technology & communications businesses

 Overseas technology and communications businesses often establish operations in the UK as a stepping stone to trading with other EU countries.
-The vote for a Brexit may affect decisions to establish in the UK and could lead to a relocation of the headquarters of non-EU technology and communications businesses to other member states.
+The uncertainty over various key issues that arise from Brexit has already been a factor in the relocation of the headquarters of non-EU technology and communications businesses from the UK to other EU Member States and it may continue to affect the choice by businesses to establish operations in the UK.

-A fall in the value of Sterling would be good news for overseas businesses importing from the UK, but not for overseas businesses exporting to the UK.
-For overseas businesses considering an investment in the UK, the fall in the value of Sterling may offer significant opportunities to acquire UK firms cheaply.
-Apple's acquisition of British music analytics start-up Semetric in January 2015 for a reputed $50m, would have been nearly 10% cheaper in dollar terms if done today.
+Any further falls in the value of Sterling would be good news for overseas businesses importing from the UK, but not for overseas businesses exporting to the UK.
+For overseas businesses considering an investment in the UK, the fall in the value of Sterling since the 2016 referendum has offered significant opportunities to acquire UK firms cheaply which may account for the recent marked increase in M&A that we have seen.

 For further information see our note on the English corporate law and transaction implications of a Brexit.